railsbridge-boston/railsbridge-boston/views/workshop/curriculum.markdown

 *if you get this error: "no such file to load -- cucumber/rails/active_record (LoadError)", please update your Gemfile, by replacing a line that mentions "cucumber-rails" with:

-gem 'cucumber-rails', :git => 'git://github.com/cucumber/cucumber-rails.git'Then re-run "bundle install" and "rails generate cucumber:install --rspec --capybara" (select "a" for overwrite all").
+gem 'cucumber-rails', git: 'git://github.com/cucumber/cucumber-rails.git'Then re-run "bundle install" and "rails generate cucumber:install --rspec --capybara" (select "a" for overwrite all").

 ###=Once you've run it=